EliLauwers/assignment1/assignment1.md

 WHERE t.name = 'cabriolet'
 ```

+I see three issues:

+1. The `type` column only adds a cars price per day to the car
+    information.
+If a car’s price per day is not strictly necessary
+    (rereading the question, this seems to be the case), then the `type`
+    table does not need to be integrated in the answer.
+The join on
+    `t.name` can be removed.
+2. The `WHERE` statement will compare every car name against a fixed
+    string.
+There is however no additional constraint on the column that
+    vluaes should be only lowercase.
+A better way of comparing would be
+    to compare against a string without case sensitivity.
+One can do
+    this by replacing the `=` operator in the `WHERE` clause with an
+    `ilike` clause.
+3. I see a problem with the joins.
+See below.

 In the first `INNER JOIN`, we’re joining solely on a cars brand.
 However, in the `carmodel`-table, one brand can be linked with multiple
 distinct models.
 Imagine a car of the brand ‘FIAT’ in the `cars`-table .